Skip to Content

 The Cricut Explore 3 can also cut faster.
 It is 2x faster (when cutting Smart Materials) compared to fast mode on the Explore Air 2.
 One thing I notice when cutting—regardless of whether I’m using Smart Materials or materials on a mat—is that the Explore 3 is smoother and quieter, too.

 So, is all of this worth it to you?
 It depends on what you want to make with your machine!
-If the idea of using Smart Materials and no mat is appealing to you, the Explore 3 is worth the extra $50.
-And don’t worry—you still have the ability to cut using a mat with traditional materials.
+If the idea of using Smart Materials and no mat is appealing to you, the Explore 3 is worth the extra money.
+And don’t worry—you still have the ability to cut using a mat with other materials.

 Long or repeated cuts could also be something that you’d like doing.
 Say you want to cut out a TON of smaller decals.
 You can just load a roll of Smart Vinyl and let the machine do its thing.
 No more swapping out mats and starting the cut again.